- by Barney Davey

 How Do You Get the Power in Your Business?

 You have to realize selling direct to buyers, and developing collectors who buy multiple pieces is the way to go for most artists.
 When you eliminate the risk of third-party channels making disastrous changes to your business you gain control – you get the power George Leeson is talking about.

 Actually, option two can roll into option one.
 Get a buyer at a show.
 Stay in touch via email and other communication tools, and develop a buyer into a collector who buys many pieces from you over the years.piece of art.

 Earn Income Fast with Shows.

 Under the right conditions, there is no faster way to get direct sales than with shows.
-In last week’s post, Owen Garratt, explained how he can book a show at a weekend Farmer’s Market with just a few days notice.
+In this post, Owen Garratt, explained how he can book a show at a weekend Farmer’s Market with just a few days notice.
 And, that’s just one of the many ways he teaches artists how to make money at all kinds of shows.

 His average take from small shows like a Farmer’s Market is $400 -$1,400 — not bad for a few hours work!
 Plus, he uses the shows to build his list, so there are long tail sales that come way after a show is over.

 Owen has put together a comprehensive course on how he sells at shows.
 He’s put a price on it that makes it a steal.
 I recommend it to you!